siradel-telecom/web-services/README.md

 # Want to test our API
 Simply request for a trial access to contact@siradel.com, you will receive from our team trial credentials.
-Il will enable access to the API :
+It will enable access to the API :
 - for your integration tests
 - through ou web client